Four Years Later

-She walked to the trunk that her uncle had given to her to store her belongings, and opened it with a loud creak to chose her clothes for the day.
-After slipping on the brown colored shirt and matching pants, she quickly made her small bed and walked down the noisy attic steps.
-Groaning to the small wooden breakfast table, she ate a few pieces of bread and spoke with her uncle.
+Natalie walked to the trunk that her uncle had given to her and opened it with a loud creak to choose her clothes for the day.
+After slipping on the brown-colored shirt and matching pants, she quickly made her bed and walked down the noisy attic steps.
+Groaning to the small, wooden breakfast table, she ate a few pieces of bread and spoke with her uncle.
 “Today,” he began, “you must sweep the stalls, feed the horses, clean their hooves, brush and groom them, re-fill the hay stacks, and wash the barn doors.
-The doors have been really stiff lately, so I want to grease its hinges also.
-After you have finished your work, come in for dinner and go to bed, yah’ hear?”
+The doors have been really stiff lately, so I want to grease their hinges too.
+After you’ve finished your work, come in for dinner and go to bed, yah’ hear?”

-Natalie went through her chores as she did every single day while thinking of her future ahead.
-She thought of the escape plan that she had been brewing in her mind for many months now.
+Natalie completed her chores as she did every single day while thinking of her future ahead.
+She thought of the escape plan that had been brewing in her mind for many months now.
 She planned to escape from her uncle’s ranch and to return to Anzama, a few miles away.
-There she would find an employer that could possibly give her a place to stay along with some change in her pocket as she worked.
+There, she would find an employer that could possibly give her a place to stay along with some change in her pocket as she worked.
 Once she was old enough, she could then leave and start her own life.
 It was a secure plan, she thought, and tonight was the time to go through with it.
-She had endured through 4 years of her uncle’s cruel labor and she could not bear anymore of it.
+She had endured through four years of her uncle’s cruel labor and she could not bear anymore of it.

 After she had finished all of her daily work, night had already fallen.
-Natalie returned to her home while rubbing her right shoulder.
+Natalie returned to the house while rubbing her right shoulder.
 It ached from overworking, yet she would have to use it again tomorrow.
 She entered the house and sat at the table for dinner.
 Her uncle greeted her with a stiff question.
 “Have you finished all of your work for today?”